Current research and/or projects

 Conservation and management of declining landbird populations with emphasis on grassland and aerial insectivore species

-- Studying the demography and population dynamics of grassland birds in interior BC in relation to land use activities
+- Studying the demography and population dynamics of grassland birds in the prairies

 - Studying the effects of agricultural practices on grassland birds to support development of Beneficial Management Practices

-- Supporting Environment Canada's exploration of the causes of population decline in aerial insectivore birds
+- Supporting Environment and Climate Change Canada's exploration of the causes of population decline in aerial insectivore birds

 Professional activities / interests